 Today, I feel that the humble compote is so underrated: it's low in sugar, a fruity accompaniment to loads of desserts and it's a healthy (and vegan) way to start the day, spooned on morning cereal or yoghurt.
 In this recipe I use a quarter of sugar to the weight of rhubarb.

 I’m always excited during French rhubarb season and love making rhubarb compote.
-It reminds me of all the lovely pink rhubarb we had in Scotland (ever since I was little until I left when I was 22), especially when it found its way into comforting fruit crumbles with a cheeky hint of stem ginger.
+It reminds me of all the lovely pink rhubarb we had in Scotland (I grew up there until I was 24) - especially when it found its way into comforting fruit crumbles with a cheeky hint of stem ginger.
 We had the forced, lovely pink rhubarb in winter, followed by the still pinkish rhubarb in Spring to Summer.

-However, in France we have to wait until rhubarb season between April and June.
-I'm always a bit disappointed; somehow the rhubarb we find in Parisian markets is always so GREEN!
+However, in France we have to wait until rhubarb season, between April and June.
+I'm always a bit disappointed; somehow the rhubarb we find in most Parisian markets tends to be so green.

 Teabags come in so many choices these days - many in the form of detox infusions, usually with the addition of rose or rosehip and berries.
 It's a perfect flavour match with rhubarb!

-- Dolloped on this homemade breakfast granola for a healthy, vegan start to the day;
+- Dolloped on this homemade maple syrup granola for a healthy, vegan start to the day;

-- Served with these creamy, vegan almond rice puddings for either breakfast or dessert;
+- With these creamy, vegan almond rice puddings for either breakfast or dessert;

-- Served as a side to this deliciously moist, lemon and almond cake (gluten free too);
+- As a side to this moist, lemon and almond cake (gluten free too);

 - With chilled French Semolina Cake (gâteau de semoule);

-- Served on its own with some crispy French tuiles on the side;
+- On its own with crispy French tuiles on the side;

-- Served as a base for these mini rhubarb, hibiscus and oat crumbles with white chocolate and orange blossom mousse;
+- Served as a base for these mini rhubarb, strawberry and oat crumble with white chocolate and rose mousse.

 - 400 g (14oz) Rhubarb about 4 medium sticks

-- 1 tbsp dried hibiscus flowers (Carcardet) or 2 hibiscus teabags
+- 1 tablespoon dried hibiscus flowers (Carcardet) or hibiscus teabag (OPTIONAL)

 - Cut into chunks about 3cm and place in a bowl with the sugar.
 Leave to stand for 2-3 hours (or overnight).

 - Sieve off the rhubarb juices into a saucepan.
-Add the tea and bring to the boil.
-Reduce the liquid slightly for about 10 minutes, remove the tea then add the rhubarb.
+OPTIONAL - add the hibiscus/red fruit tea and bring to the boil.
+Reduce the liquid slightly for no more than 10 minutes.
+Remove the tea then add the rhubarb.